 by Robert Hamilton

 In beginning to answer the question, why did Alexander set out to invade Persian territory?
 We must firstly accept, that we have veracity in the actions taken by Alexander, but only really speculation in regard to his motivations.
 This is because the extant ancient sources, for much of the’ whys and why nots,’ are not contemporaneous but rather lived, and wrote, around three hundred years after the death of Alexander.
-These surviving writings on Alexander, by Arrian, Plutarch, Diodorus of Sicily and Quintus Curtius, although they refer to earlier sources, like Cleitarchus, Ptolemy and Aristoboulus of Cassandrea, their works have not survived, so we are left with much supposition on the part of these writers; and debate by the modern scholarship that has come after, in their attempts to decipher the reasons behind the actions of a man who conquered the Persian Empire, and beyond, in 334-323 BCE.
+These surviving writings on Alexander the Great, by Arrian, Plutarch, Diodorus of Sicily and Quintus Curtius, although they refer to earlier sources, like Cleitarchus, Ptolemy and Aristoboulus of Cassandrea, their works have not survived, so we are left with much supposition on the part of these writers; and debate by the modern scholarship that has come after, in their attempts to decipher the reasons behind the actions of a man who conquered the Persian Empire, and beyond, in 334-323 BCE.

 In answer to the question, Alexander’s father, Philip II, had already begun the invasion of Persian territory before his death by assassination in 336.
 Alexander, as his successor, was now in charge of an army, previously led by Parmenion, who was leading an advance force and who were already in north-west Asia Minor.
 Macedon was a kingdom on the rise, recently united by Amyntas III, the highlands had been joined with the lowlands in the east, and Philip had built on this new stability to expand their borders militarily.
 New wealth came from these incursions into Thrace to conquer the Illyrians and Triballians, with the capture of silver and gold mines.
 Alexander had inherited, or possibly usurped, a militarily superior and politically hungry, expanding kingdom.
 As is often the case during times of succession, political instability had arisen within the region in response to possible perceived weakness in Alexander’s new reign.
 Arrian tells us, that there were uprisings in Thrace, and then Thebes, providing Alexander with military challenges, and as he was ruthlessly victorious in dealing with these, perhaps another spur to invade Persian territory.
 Also, when considering the possibility of Alexander, not continuing with this invasion, Plutarch, Quintus Curtius and Arrian provide reported evidence, which could be interpreted as ‘pressing financial reasons’ for Alexander to invade and then plunder Persian territory.